Keywords

 Research priority setting; Patient and Public Involvement; Primary care; General Practice; Early Detection of Cancer; Ireland

-Research prioritisation exercises aim to address this mismatch and highlight (to researchers, funders, and industry) questions of most interest and relevance to key stakeholders17.
-The process involves identifying research priorities among a diverse stakeholder group, mapping corresponding gaps in the evidence, and ranking them by importance in accordance with the priorities of the stakeholders18.
-There is evidence that this leads to efficient allocation of funding resources and decreases research waste19–21.
+Research prioritisation exercises aim to address this mismatch and highlight (to researchers, funders, and industry) questions of most interest and relevance to key stakeholders19.
+The process involves identifying research priorities among a diverse stakeholder group, mapping corresponding gaps in the evidence, and ranking them by importance in accordance with the priorities of the stakeholders20.
+There is evidence that this leads to efficient allocation of funding resources and decreases research waste21–23.

-However, given the substantial differences in primary healthcare contexts between the UK and Ireland26, it is important to develop a consensus around research priorities in an Irish setting.
-The aim of this study is to achieve consensus regarding the shared research priorities of patients, caregivers, healthcare professionals and academics in relation to early detection of cancer in primary care in Ireland.
+However, given the substantial differences in primary healthcare contexts between the UK and Ireland27,28, it is important to develop a consensus around research priorities in an Irish setting.
+The aim of this study is to achieve consensus regarding the shared research priorities of patients, caregivers, healthcare professionals and academics in relation to early detection of symptomatic cancer in primary care in Ireland.
+The JLA has effectively captured research priorities from the perspectives of patients, carers, and clinicians, promoting relevance, transparency, and trust29.
+Its structured, well-established process is feasible in Ireland and produces stakeholder-informed priorities that enhance research impact, uptake, and collaboration30.

-A research prioritisation exercise will be conducted, informed by the James Lind Alliance framework, comprising an online survey, literature review, interim priority setting, and in-person consensus workshop.
-We will utilise the standardised reporting guideline for priority setting of health research (REPRISE)27.
+A research prioritisation exercise will be conducted, informed by the JLA framework, comprising an online survey, literature review, interim priority setting, and in-person consensus workshop.
+We will utilise the standardised reporting guideline for priority setting of health research (REPRISE)31.
 The six stages of the prioritisation exercise are illustrated in Figure 1.

-The Irish primary healthcare system is characterised by mixed public/private funding — GP visits are free for only 40% of residents (roughly the poorest one-third of society, under 6s, over 70s and those with eligible medical conditions) with either a “medical card” or a “GP visit card”26,29.
-The remainder pay €53 on average to visit the GP30.
-Population-based cancer screening programmes are offered for breast, cervical and colorectal cancer26.
-Universal free access to cancer treatment is delivered by the Health Service Executive31,32, however, private healthcare also plays a role in the provision of cancer diagnostics and cancer treatment for those who can afford it26.
+The Irish primary healthcare system is characterised by mixed public/private funding — GP visits are free for only 40% of residents (roughly the poorest one-third of society, under 6s, over 70s and those with eligible medical conditions) with either a “medical card” or a “GP visit card”27,35.
+The remainder pay €53 on average to visit the GP36.
+Population-based cancer screening programmes are offered for breast, cervical and colorectal cancer, which are run by the National Screening Service (NSS)27,37.
+Universal access to cancer investigation, diagnosis and treatment is delivered by the Health Service Executive (HSE)38,39, however, private healthcare also plays a role in the provision of cancer diagnostics and cancer treatment for those who can afford it27.
+While the Irish HSE and the UK’s National Health Service (NHS) share structural similarities in cancer care, such as GP referral to hospitals and provision of free assessment and treatment, differences in funding models, access pathways, and referral processes mean that research priorities may differ substantially between the two jurisdictions40,41.

 The main roles of the steering group will be (1) providing guidance on the selection and wording of the questions in the online survey, (2) providing guidance on its dissemination, (3) offering oversight of the processing of responses in the interim priority-setting stage, and (4) providing guidance on the running of the consensus workshop.

-Firstly, an online survey will be conducted to identify aspects of early detection of cancer in primary care research perceived as important– Table 133,34.
+Firstly, an online survey was developed and piloted with PPI input alongside JLA framework for specific terminology to ensure clarity, sensitivity, and overall flow.
+The survey administered through REDCap an electronic data software, will be conducted to identify aspects of early detection of cancer in primary care research perceived as important– Table 143,44.

 Content.
 The survey, developed with PPI input, will collect information, via a mixture of closed and open questions on the participant’s experience of cancer and their proposed research ideas (Table 1).
 Questions about participant demographics are placed at the end, to confirm broad circulation of the survey.

-The survey results will be processed via the following steps: (1) removal of unintelligible or inappropriate responses; (2) paraphrasing responses into a question format where needed, (3) merging of duplicate questions into a single question, and (4) removal of research questions outside the scope.
+The survey results to the open-ended questions will be extracted and analysed using qualitative analysis software NVivo via the following steps: (1) removal of unintelligible or inappropriate responses; (2) paraphrasing responses into a question format where needed, (3) merging of duplicate questions into a single question, and (4) removal of research questions outside the scope.
 This will yield a list of unique questions.
 Steering group members will review the list of questions to ensure they are a true reflection of initial submissions and are worded clearly.

 Survey responses related to paediatric cancers, other areas of the cancer continuum (e.g., screening, treatment or survivorship), or cancer control outside of a community setting will not automatically be deemed out-of-scope.
 Rather, the authors will attempt to narrow the scope of the proposed research question, and only if this is unsuccessful will the survey response be excluded.
 Exclusions based on scope will be reported in an appendix.